GisungSim/GisungSim.github.io/research-experiment.md

 <p style="font-size: 24px;">The Generation of Squeezed States from Four-Wave Mixing</p>

-With hard effort and trials, I have successfully generated a two-mode squeezed state of light via four-wave mixing!
+With hard effort and trials, I have successfully generated a two-mode squeezed state of light via four-wave mixing with a diode laser!

-It was the first accomplishment in Korea that two-mode squeezed light had been generated using atomic vapor, and overall, it was the second such achievement in the country across all methods
+It was the first accomplishment in Korea that two-mode squeezed light had been generated using atomic vapor, and overall, it was the second such achievement in the country across all methods!

 <figure style="width: 90%" class="align-center">
   <img src="/assets/images/squeezing-1.png" alt="">